Table of Contents

 The sliding window algorithm is a technique used to solve problems involving arrays or strings by maintaining a "window" of elements that satisfies a given condition.
 Instead of processing the entire dataset repeatedly, the algorithm slides this window across the data, expanding or shrinking it as needed, which optimizes time complexity.

-—to define the window's boundaries.
+At its core, the algorithm uses two pointers—typically left and right—to define the window's boundaries.
 The window slides by adjusting these pointers based on problem-specific constraints, making it ideal for finding subarrays or substrings with properties like a specific sum, length, or character count.

 Types of Sliding Windows